-Below, you’ll learn how to shorten the three most common zipper types: a regular zipper with plastic teeth, an invisible zipper with plastic teeth, and a metal zipper with metal teeth, stoppers and pull.
+Just zip through our easy tutorial on how to shorten the three most common zipper types: a regular zipper with plastic teeth, an invisible zipper with plastic teeth and a metal zipper with metal teeth.
+Then, zip up that project!

 The new stopper will now look like the image above.
-Since most zippers are inserted into a garment or project on the inside, and the fabric is what actually stops the zipper pull, the stopper will not be seen.
+Since most zippers are inserted into a garment or project on the inside (and the fabric is what actually stops the zipper pull), the stopper won’t be visible.

-Making sure there is no metal anywhere near your scissors, trim off the excess zipper tape about one inch under your newly sewn stopper.
+Use scissors to trim off the excess zipper tape about 1″ under your newly sewn stopper.

-Insert the zipper into your sewing machine.
-Sew a line of straight stitches across the tape.
-Start a few stitches before the teeth, then extend the same amount on the other side of the teeth.
+As with a regular zipper, use your sewing machine to make a line of straight stitches across the tape, starting a few stitches before the teeth and extending a few stitches on the other side of the teeth.
 Go back and forth a couple of times to form a strong stopper.
-To sew this step by hand, simply create a bar tack over the zipper teeth by inserting and exiting the needle just on either side of the teeth a few times.

 Your stopper should now look like the image above.

-Trim off the excess zipper tape, leaving about one inch under the new stopper.
-As always, make sure there is no metal anywhere near your scissors prior to cutting the zipper.
+Trim off the excess zipper tape, leaving about 1″ under the new stopper.

-Unlike with the regular and invisible zippers above, a metal zipper should have the excess length removed from the top-down, instead of off the bottom.
+You’ll want to remove the excess length on a metal zipper from the top, instead of off the bottom.

-Your zipper should look as it does above, with your mark showing you where to start the zipper pull.
+Your zipper should look as it does above, with your mark showing the new top stop of the zipper.

-Because the teeth are metal, they cannot simply be cut away, as this is terrible for your scissors and your sewing machine.
-Instead, the teeth have to be pulled off the tape with pliers.
-This is not always easy and as you can see from my tape above, it can also leave some damage behind on the edge of the zipper tape, but as with most zippers, this will not be seen in the end.
+Because the teeth are metal, you can’t just cut them off (it’ll wreck your scissors!).
+Instead, you’ll need to pull the teeth off with pliers.
+This can be a little tricky and, as you can see from my tape above, can also leave some damage behind on the edge of the zipper tape.
+You may do better, but if not, never fear — the mess will not be seen in the end.

-Carefully pull the teeth off the zipper tape until you have about one inch of area with no teeth left.
+Carefully pull the teeth off the zipper tape until you have about 1″ of tape teeth-free.

-If you want to reuse the metal stopper at the top, that too needs to be removed and then reattached at the top of the metal teeth.
-If your zipper is being sewn into a seam and the fabric will hold it all in place, the stopper does not need to be reapplied.
-But if you are relying on the stopper to keep the pull in place, be sure to put it back.
-And while it is off, be very careful not to accidentally yank the zipper pull up and off!
+If you want to reuse the metal stopper at the top, remove that as well and reattach it at the new top of the teeth.
+But if your zipper is being sewn into a seam and the fabric will hold it all in place, you don’t need to remove and reattach the stopper.
+(Quick caution: If you do remove the stopper, be careful not to accidentally yank the zipper pull off before you replace it.)

-Carefully cut away the zipper tape about one inch above the new top of the pull.
+Carefully cut away the zipper tape about 1″ above the new top of the pull.
 Be sure not to come in contact with the metal teeth!